codeinthehole/codeinthehole.com/www/posts/0049-avoid-initial-data.rst

 * They will run automatically in all environments - no manual deployment steps required.

-The only disadvangtage is that you need to using South, which all sensible Django projects already do.
+The only disadvantage is that you need to use South, which most sensible Django projects already do.

 Simple example